dbilid/geoSparkTests/README.md

 In order to make the datasets available to the spark app, copy them into the HDFS by using the hdfs dfs commands.
 From there you can link them to the aplication either directly from the java/scala class or by setting some env variable

-To add the files into the HDFS:

-* Create directory:
+* Create directory and add datasets in HDFS:

 ```bash
 $hdfs dfs -mkdir -p /Projects/demo_spark_kgiann01/Resources